StackHawk

 The standard way to add CORS support in Laravel used to be a third-party package from Dutch developer Barry vd.
 Heuvel.
 But starting with version 7, CORS became a first-class citizen in Laravel.
 The same library became part of the main distribution, so it works the same way.

 Hence, if you are on Laravel 7 or a newer version, CORS support is already enabled.
 In some cases, you don’t even need to change the default configuration.
-I’d still recommend going through all the options and making appropriate adjustments by editing the configuration file.
-If you like, you can skip forward to the next section, where I’ll explain how to find and edit this file.
+Review all the options and make the necessary adjustments by editing the configuration file.
+You can skip ahead to the next section, where we’ll explain how to locate and edit this file.

 What if you’re on Laravel 6 or older and upgrading the framework is not an option?
 In that case, you need to install and configure the library separately before the configuration file becomes available.
 To do so, open a terminal or command prompt, navigate to your project directory, and run the following command: